geerlingguy/ansible-vagrant-examples/munin/README.md

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the base box, and configure it.

 Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh`.

-Once logged in, you can run phergie using the command:

-    $ php ~/phergie/phergie.php

-To run phergie in the background while logging output, use the command:

-    $ nohup php ~/phergie/phergie.php > ~/phergie/log 2>&1&
+Otherwise, the next steps are below.

+### Setting up your hosts file

+You need to modify your host machine's hosts file (Mac/Linux: `/etc/hosts`; Windows: `%systemroot%\system32\drivers\etc\hosts`), adding the line below:

+    192.168.33.90  munin

+(Where `munin`) is the hostname you have configured in the `Vagrantfile`).

+After that is configured, you could visit http://munin/ in a browser, and you'll see the Munin index page.
+Nice!
+(If you are prompted for a username and password, it's `munin` and `munin` by default).

+If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.